-School fees can range from 4,333 to 50,000 AED depending on the academic track record, location, curriculum, and facilities.
-You can see more here.
+School fees can range from AED 4,333 to AED 50,000 depending on the academic track record, location, curriculum, and facilities

 Dubai has one of the best public and private health systems in the world with very high standard, state-of-the-art facilities.
 Healthcare in Dubai will be covered by your employer, they will have specific hospitals that you can use and will cover basics and more depending on the plan they have in place.